Improved performance on European rail freight corridors through optimized coordination processes

 • Set up, organize and manage a combined trans-European project team

-• Winning over country managers and key stakeholders from pilot corridors for the project
+• Win over country managers and key stakeholders from pilot corridors for the project

-• Develop actual, ideal and target situation and measures
+• Develop as-is, ideal, and target situation and corresponding measures

 • Establish corridor management teams and ensure consistent communication and stakeholder management